How to date a stockbroker who drives a Jaguar

 Financial Post - Sarah Treleaven

 Finding love isn't easy, but Eligon.ca aims to make finding a match easier for a certain subsection of the population — doctors, lawyers, chief executives and other accomplished professionals who make at least $70,000 a year.

-The founders of the site, Boris Giller and Alexander Ratz, are touting the site's security features, which require prospective menthe's to supply a résumé, fill out a detailed application, sign a legal agreement stating that all information provided is truthful and submit to identity verification and a credit report.
+The founder of the site, Boris Giller, is touting the site's security features, which require prospective menthe's to supply a résumé, fill out a detailed application, sign a legal agreement stating that all information provided is truthful and submit to identity verification and a credit report.

 People who use online dating services often complain about outdated photos and phony profiles.
 But rarely do profiles require a statement of minimum income.
 "We decided to target toplevel managers, executives and professionals," says Eligon spokeswoman Tatiana Khanberg.
 "Dating websites can lead to awkward situations for them.
 Professors don't want to run into students, or CEOs into their clients:

 Ms. Khanberg wouldn't disclose how many members were currently signed on, although she did acknowledge that approximately 50% of applicants are accepted.

 Tom, who asked that his real name not be used, is a divorced stockbroker in his0s who has signed on to Eligon.
 He is less concerned with being awkwardly paired with a client and more interested in meeting someone with a similar frame of reference.
 He says that less exclusive sites don't make for compatible matches.

 "You're going to run into a lot of potential partners who probably won't be suitable: he says.
 "They're not going to be able to keep up with your business activity and they're not going to be able to hold their own in a conversation about world events"